TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdp.noboot/booterror-os-not-found.md

 	    bcdedit /store <BCD FOLDER - DRIVE LETTER>:\boot\bcd /ems {current} on bcdedit /store <BCD FOLDER - DRIVE LETTER>:\boot\bcd /emssettings EMSPORT:1 EMSBAUDRATE:115200

 11. [Use step 5 of the VM repair commands to reassemble the VM](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/repair-windows-vm-using-azure-virtual-machine-repair-commands#repair-process-example) and then test if this has fixed your VM.
-If unsuccessful, continue to the [Ransomware attack directions](#ra).
+If unsuccessful, continue to the **ransomware attack directions** section.

-### Directions for Ransomware Attack <a name="ra"><a/>
+### Directions for a Ransomware Attack

 1. Open a **File Explorer** window and navigate to **View > Options > Change folder and search options**.